citusdata/citus_docs/use_cases/multi_tenant.rst

 With this, you now know how to use Citus to power your multi-tenant application for scalability.
 If you have an existing schema and want to migrate it for Citus, see :ref:`Multi-Tenant Transitioning <transitioning_mt>`.

 To adjust a front-end application, specifically Ruby on Rails or Django, read :ref:`rails_migration` or :ref:`django_migration`.
-Finally, try `Azure Database for PostgreSQL - Hyperscale (Citus) <https://docs.microsoft.com/azure/postgresql/quickstart-create-hyperscale-portal>`_, the easiest way to manage a Citus cluster.
+Finally, try `Azure Cosmos DB for PostgreSQL <https://learn.microsoft.com/azure/cosmos-db/postgresql/introduction>`_, the easiest way to manage a Citus cluster.